 (So much has happened since my last article on Geeks Under Grace… Do I even remember how to write anymore?)

 Well, then.
 I’m a married woman now.
 Three months strong, just about.
+I proposed to my long time boyfriend, I gave him the best hammered tungsten wedding rings for men.

 It’d be too difficult to keep myself condensed on every pre-marital and marital experience I’ve had these past months.
 Still, even though the institution of marriage is nothing new – especially for a newlywed “spinster” 30-something like myself among long-married friends and relatives – I can’t help compiling a list of lessons I’ve learned along this romantic way.